jgabaut/invil/README.md

 ## Todo <a name = "todo"></a>

-  - Parse `stego.lock` with compatible logic to bash implementation
   - Check all runtime values are valid before op checks
   - Implement control flow for op checks
   - Implement quiet, verbose, silent functionality